Other / mixed grade configuration · Miami Springs, FL

 How many students attend Academy for Innovative Education?

 Academy for Innovative Education has 1,063 students enrolled.
-It is a other school in MIAMI SPRINGS, FL.
+It is a public school in Miami Springs, FL.

 What percentage of students receive free lunch at Academy for Innovative Education?